 How can you prepare for a needling treatment of the breast?

 - All your questions about possible complications and alternative treatments should be answered before surgery.

 - On the day of surgery, shower with a disinfectant soap (e.g. HiBiScrub® Plus, Octenisan® Wash Lotion, Prontoderm® Shower Gel).

 - Keep nicotine and alcohol consumption to a minimum.

-- If necessary, stop taking hormone-containing medication (the pill) temporarily.
+- If necessary, the intake of hormone-containing medication (the pill) should be temporarily discontinued.

 - Blood-thinning medication (e.g. ASS, Thomapyrin®) must be discontinued at least ten days before the operation after consultation with your treating physician.

 - Vitamin preparations (A, E) and dietary supplements (omega-3 fatty acids, St. John’s wort preparations, etc.) must be discontinued at least four weeks before the operation.